American Baptist Home Mission Societies

 Work Phone: 800.222.3872, x2119

-If you ask what she enjoys most about her job, Associate Executive Director of Communications Susan Gottshall will likely tell you, “There is challenge in communicating the work of American Baptist Home Mission Societies [ABHMS] in a way that does it justice, because it represents the ministry and mission of many dedicated American Baptists.
+If you ask what she enjoys most about her job as associate executive director of Communications, Susan Gottshall will likely tell you, “There is challenge in communicating the work of American Baptist Home Mission Societies [ABHMS] in a way that does it justice, because it represents the ministry and mission of many dedicated American Baptists.
 It represents God’s work.
 We are committed to getting the word out to more American Baptists about all the good work that’s done here.”

 “My ultimate goal is that every American Baptist across the country has an understanding of the work of American Baptist Home Mission Societies and how that work can be harnessed by congregations and individuals to support and enable the work to which God has called them.
 Many people don’t realize that our call is ministry just like the ministry of overseas missionaries, but carried out closer to home in the United States and Puerto Rico,” she says.